2016archana/myPortfolio/README.md

 ## 🚀 Deployment
 1. Fork this repository
 2. Enable GitHub Pages in repository settings
-3. Your portfolio will be live at `https://2016archana.github.io/myPortfolio/`
+3. Your portfolio will be live at [Live Demo](https://2016archana.github.io/myPortfolio)

 ## ⚡ Performance Features
 - Lazy loading images